TECHNOLOGY DOMAIN

 VCE Subjects: VCE Production Design & Technology – Textiles, VCE Studio Arts.

-Careers/Jobs: textile artist, fashion designer, costume designer, visual arts and crafts professional.
+Careers/Jobs: Textile artist, fashion designer, costume designer, visual arts and crafts professional.

 Fibre - Textile Art